-Many website owners find their websites extremely slow and immediately head to Google for answers, tips and tricks to improve performance.
-They usually end up with well promoted PageSpeed Insights and GTmetrix tools.
+Many website owners find their websites extremely slow and immediately head to Google for answers, tips, and tricks to improve performance.
+They usually end up with well-promoted PageSpeed Insights and GTmetrix tools.

 PageSpeed Insights is by Google so it’s great?

-Same thing in regards with Gtmetrix – if something is popular it can’t be possible it’s a bad thing, right?
+The same thing in regards with Gtmetrix – if something is popular it can’t be possible it’s a bad thing, right?

 Just like PageSpeed Insights, it’s a good tool only for those people who want to get scores only.
 After all the changes, after all the optimizations they do – they are left alone with the site that is slow as before.
 The change you get in real perceived performance after following their recommendations is negligible.
-All you get is a score that you think is decent, but your website visitors think otherwise – You scored 95 on PageSpeed Insights? congrats! your website is still loading 10 seconds?
+All you get is a score that you think is decent, but your website visitors think otherwise – You scored 95 on PageSpeed Insights? congrats! your website is still loading for 10 seconds?
 I don’t think your website visitors will congratulate you with your “decent” score then.

 And to add insult to an injury, with all those amazing optimization recommendations coming from these 2 tools – website owners end up with a website that breaks every time WordPress / Magento / you name your CMS here are updated to another new version.